5jt/dyalog-cookbook/manuscript/logging.md

 If this version of MyApp were for shipping that would be a problem.
 An application installed in `C:\Program Files` cannot rely on being able to write logfiles there.
 That is a problem to be solved by an installer.
 We'll come to that later.
 But for this version of MyApp the logfiles are for your eyes only.
 It's fine that the logfiles appear wherever you launch the EXE.
 You just have know where they are.

 In developing and testing MyApp, we create the active workspace by running `MyApp.dyapp`.
-That sets the Current Directory of the active workspace as the DYAPP's container.
+The interpreter sets the Current Directory of the active workspace as the DYAPP's parent folder.
 That too is sure to exist.

 ~~~
-      #.WinFile.Cd ''
+      #.WinFile.PWD
 Z:\code\v02
 ~~~